Get your personal plan match in 2 minutes

 A 35-year-old in Austin choosing Zion Standard ($215/month) vs. a Silver ACA plan (~$380/month) saves $1,980/year.
 Over 5 years, that's nearly $10,000 — assuming they stay healthy.

 The catch: Health sharing isn't insurance.
-If you rack up $500,000 in medical bills, a health sharing plan has sharing limits (Zion caps at $250,000/incident).
-An ACA plan has no annual or lifetime maximum.
+If you rack up $500,000 in medical bills, sharing is never legally guaranteed the way an insurance payout is (Zion has no annual or lifetime sharing cap, but sharing is voluntary).
+An ACA plan has no annual or lifetime maximum and is legally obligated to pay.
+The NAIC has published consumer guidance specifically on health sharing ministry risks — worth reading if you're on the fence.
 For most healthy people, this tradeoff makes sense.
 For someone with a serious illness, it could be catastrophic.

 CrowdHealth: The Cheapest Option